imarinakos/ames-housing-regression/README.md

 # ames-housing-regression
-I-based regression model using Python to predict house prices
+AI-based regression model using Python to predict house prices